 Cryptogamie, Bryologie, published since 1874, is devoted to cryptogams.
 The journal publishes original papers and review articles on the systematics, biology, and ecology of bryophytes.

 Cryptogamie, Mycologie, published since 1936, is devoted to cryptogams.
 The journal publishes original papers and review articles on the systematics, biology, and ecology of fungi and lichens.

 Economic Botany bridges the gap between pure and applied botany by publishing interdisciplinary work on the rich relationship that exists between plants and people, including the past, present, and potential uses of plants.
 Economic Botany is available in BioOne Complete through the 2007 volume.

 Evansia publishes a wide variety of research focused on the biological, environmental, and economic issues surrounding lichens and bryophytes, with a heavy focus on issues in North America.

 Fieldiana Botany published work reporting on botanical research and collections of The Field Museum.
-In 2010 it merged with Fieldiana Geology and Fieldiana Zoology to create Fieldiana Life and Earth Sciences.
+In 2010 it ceased publication and merged with Fieldiana Geology and Fieldiana Zoology to create Fieldiana Life and Earth Sciences.